Managing Compute Groups

 SHOW PROPERTY;

-To view the default compute group of other users, this operation requires the current user to have relevant permissions, and the value of default_compute_group
+To view the default compute group of other users, This operation requires the current user to have admin privileges, and the value of default_compute_group

 in the returned result is the default compute group: